A-Luna05/RSS-Feed-Reader/README.md

 The project uses some libraries that are found in the Requirements.txt file.

+Prior to running the program please open command prompt, move to the programs folder, and run pip install -r requirements.txt.

 Run the RunMe.py file to run the program.

 Running the program will open up a GUI, that will display a page of news articles coming from the sources stored in the newsSources.txt File